IBRI DIABETES CENTER (IDC) - CONSIDINE LAB

 Collaborations result in publications

-Collaborations with investigators at the IU School of Medicine, Purdue University and University of Illinois-Chicago resulted in four publications in 2018 on a number of diabetes-related topics.
+Collaborations with investigators at the IU School of Medicine, Purdue University and University of Illinois-Chicago resulted in nine publications in 2019 and 2020 on a number of diabetes-related topics.